Your local move: PODS vs. other moving companies

 - What’s included: Loading, unloading, and transport

 - What’s not included: Storage, packing and unpacking, and gratuities.
-While packing and unpacking can be added, many movers don’t offer storage.
+While packing and unpacking can be added, many local movers don’t offer storage.
 If storage is available, the cost can be a lot higher than you’d expect to pay at a self-storage facility, and you may also need to pay for extra time for unloading and loading your stored belongings.

 - How it works: Traditional local moving companies come to your home, load your stuff onto their truck, transport, and unload everything into your new home.
 Everything takes place on the same day, with little flexibility once you’ve scheduled your move date.